Blue Öyster Cult (album): Covers and appearances

 A cover version of "Cities on Flame with Rock and Roll" has been covered by Church of Misery (on Master of Brutality), Iced Earth (on Tribute to the Gods) and 3 Inches of Blood (as a bonus track on Here Waits Thy Doom).
 The song appears in the American television period sitcom That '70s Show, as well as its soundtrack.
+Several tracks from Blue Öyster Cult have appeared in video games, such as Cities on Flame with Rock and Roll in Guitar Hero III: Legends of Rock and Its mobile counterpart, aswell as Transmaniacon MC in Rock Band 2.

 Guitarist William Tyler performs a 2015 solo acoustic instrumental version of "She's as Beautiful as a Foot" on Aquarium Drunkards "Lagniappe Sessions" page.

 Track listing

 All lead vocals by Eric Bloom, except where noted.